 The Unani System of Medicine prescribes elaborate formulation or pharmaceutical processing of drugs for achieving stability, palatability, absorption and assimilability, and for enhancing efficacy and safety.
-These objectives are obtained not only by developing various dosage forms on rational and experimental bases but also by devising many processing techniques ( $Tad\bar{a}b\bar{i}r$ ).
-This pharmaceutical processing is applied to both Single (Single ingredient) Preparations and Compound (Multiple Ingredient) Preparations, majority being of the later type.
-It also has a unique speciality of adding Corrective Drugs ( $Muslih\ Adwiya$ ) to counter the toxicity of the main drug.
+These objectives are obtained not only by developing various dosage forms on rational and experimental bases but also by devising many processing techniques ($Tad\bar{a}b\bar{i}r$).
+This pharmaceutical processing is applied to both single (single ingredient) preparations and compound (multiple ingredient) Preparations, majority being of the later type.
+It also has a unique speciality of adding Corrective Drugs (Muslih Adwiya) to counter the toxicity of the main drug.

-The Unani Drugs are being manufactured mostly in the classical form.
+The Unani drugs are being manufactured mostly in the classical form.
 Modern instruments are used in preparation of drugs.
-Sometimes, minor alterations are made in the dosage forms, and due care is taken not to depart from the essence.
-The Unani Drug Industry is preparing and marketing two types of drugs: (i) Classical Unani formulations (ii) Patent and Proprietary products.
-Good Manufacturing Practices are followed in order to ensure quality control of these drugs.
+Sometimes, minor alterations are made in the dosage forms and due care is taken not to depart from the essence.
+The Unani drug industry is preparing and marketing two types of drugs: (i) Classical Unani formulations (ii) Patent and Proprietary products.
+Good Manufacturing Practices are followed in order to ensure quality control of the drugs.